coyotespike/coyotespike.github.io/_posts/2016-04-11-LifeandComputerSciences.md

 A better system to accomplish the same goals might allow you to share more.

-Alternatively, we can aggressively promote organizations and people who share this open-source ideology might allow us to build a strong network.
-And we can use automation and software and a no-frills approach to move faster, and to attract fast-moving people, and thereby simply outrun most of the competition.
+Alternatively, we can aggressively promote organizations and people who share this open-source ideology and thereby build a strong network.
+And we can use automation and software and a no-frills approach to move faster, and to attract fast-moving people, and so simply outrun most of the competition.

 These problems with the state of science are as fundamental as known problems like unconscious research bias and bad meta-studies.